 When you think about the idea of an ‘estate,’ you might look around at your dingy home and think there’s not much to it.
 Your kids and their kids aren’t going to be wrangling over anything.
 But when it comes to the end of your life, a mismanaged or unmanaged estate can cause just one more worry for your loved ones.
-Instead of just letting the lawyers jump into the fray after you die, estate planning needs to be a part of your funeral planning and your funeral insurance plan.
+Instead of just letting the lawyers jump into the fray after you die, estate planning needs to be a part of your funeral planning and your final expense insurance plan.

 Those movies were right…

 While you might have laughed at the antics of people who fight over estates in the movies, it’s not nearly as funny for your friends and family when you’re dead and unable to laugh along with them.
 Sure, the state could come in and help to sort things out too, but they might not do so in a fair way–and that’s when all hell breaks loose.

 Your estate isn’t just about your land or your home either–you also need to think about properties you own, who’s going to care for your dependents, and the probate fees for handling this whole mess.
 The state charges you, after all.
 They try to squeeze as much money out of you as possible, even when you’re not around to witness it.

 The good news is (yes, there is good news) is that it’s quite simple to settle your estate now and prevent legal battles from taking place.
 All you need is a lawyer to help you write up a will.
 This piece of paper (well, packet of paper) is going to outline what YOU want to happen to your estate after you die.
 This means you might give your dishes to your cousin Tim, but the silver to Teresa because she rubs your feet real good.
 No matter what you want to dictate to happen to your life and your dependents after death, that’s to be covered in your will.